jeremiah-c-leary/vhdl-style-guide/docs/configuring_keyword_alignment.rst

           data_o         : in std_logic
       );

-#. :code:`if_control_statements_end_group` - if set to :code:`True` any line with if control statement ends the group of lines that should be aligned and starts new group.
+#. :code:`if_control_statements_ends_group` - if set to :code:`True` any line with if control statement ends the group of lines that should be aligned and starts new group.
    By default set to :code:`True`.

     **Violation**